sachinsu/sachinsu.github.io/content/posts/restapiversioning.md

 * Add new API when changing mandatory parameters, payload formats, error codes  or behavior
 * Approach to API Versioning should not be afterthought
+* Consider embedding version number in the data structure

 ### Checklist for REST APIs